 “Again?
 You’ve lived together before?”

 Talking with Lacy lifted a little of the heaviness, until the mention of the first time she’d lived with Mandy.
-Flagstaff had been the destination point to meet up with her family…but they hadn’t met her.
+Timberline had been the destination point to meet up with her family…but they hadn’t met her.
 Mandy had been her life preserver.